AuCson/aucson.github.io/index.md

 My research interests mainly lie on Natural Language Processing.
 My current research focus is dialogue systems.

-> While dialogue systems is easy to start with, it is almost an ultimate goal of natural language processing.
+> While dialogue systems are easy to start with, it is almost an ultimate goal of natural language processing.
 These efforts may push us towards this ultimate goal.
 > - Infusing world facts or domain knowledge into dialogue generation, or in reverse, disentangle structural knowledge from them.
 > - Structual modeling of grammar, discourse relationships and dialogue process in human interactions in unsupervised or semi-supervised fashion.
 >